 Early Life & EDUCATION

 Rhoda Elizabeth Holden was born on 5th June 1943 in Leatherhead, Surrey.
 Her mother, Rhoda Cowles, was born and grew up in the Forest of Dean, her family having links with Bream, Ellwood and Clearwell.
 Liz's mother moved away to find work, and met Fred Holden who she married in 1940.
-Liz, and her younger sister Catherine, were born in Leatherhead were they lived until the 1950s when the family moved to Ayburton.
+Liz, and her younger sister Catherine, were born in Leatherhead where they lived until the 1950s when the family moved to Aylburton.
 They had already visited family in the Forest several times, before moving, Liz developing a close relationship to her grandfather William Cowles.

 By 1958 the family were living in Ellwood, close to grandfather William.
 Elizabeth secured a place at Lydney Grammar School and went on to pass several O levels.
 Her poem, The Moon, was published in the school magazine in 1958 (you can read the poem on the Sungreen website here)

 Marrying in 1963, she had three children.
 She worked in various libraries around the Forest of Dean as a library assistant.
 One local friend recalls Elizabeth having read a science fiction novel at one of the libraries, and realising she was capable of writing a more compelling novel herself.
 By 1971, having had rejections of her first few novels, she was successful in finding a publisher for her novel Andra, a futuristic story focussed on the eponymous heroine, a teenage girl.
 It was serialised into an 8 episode TV Programme in Australia, (produced by ABC), premiering in September 1976, aimed at a teenage / young adult audience.